 Both Kupuna Makanani and Mr. Takahashi related the history of Filipino migrants to Hawai'i, how Filipinos came to Hawai'i starting in the early 1900s as contract laborers, "sakadas," searching for a better place to live.
 They remarked on how Filipinos maintain their ties to the Philippines by supporting their families through remittances.
-The group found one Filipino veteran's grave that dated back to World War I. In addition, there are children also buried in the graveyard.
-One grave was that of a two month old baby buried in the Filipino side of the Puhi Cemetery (Figure 32).
+The group found one Filipino veteran's grave dated to World War I. In addition, children are also buried in the graveyard.
+One grave in the Filipino side of the Puhi Cemetery held a two-month-old baby (Figure 36).